April – Parkinson’s Awareness Month

 Light up Canada for World Parkinson’s Day

-If it is safe to do so, take a photo of a building and post it on social media using #passionforparkinsons and #canadastandswithparkinsons
+If you see a building or landmark lit up in blue and it is safe to do so, take a photo and post it on social media using #passionforparkinsons and #canadastandswithparkinsons